Yining2001/Yining.github.io/others.md

 As a corollary we can say **words are the boundary of thoughts**.
 I think the history of higher categories and higher stacks has proven this proposition true.
 It also motivates us to think about mathematics and put some really complicated concepts in words.

 ### Spengler
+Another inspiring philosophy I think is due to Spengler in his book *Der Untergang des Abendlandes* in which he talks about civilizations but we are interested in mathematics.